Flood Warning issued for Russell by NWS - News Break

 Flood Warning issued for Russell by NWS

-Effective: 2021-05-28 06:12:00 CDT Expires: 2021-05-28 09:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive into flooded areas or go around barricades.
+Effective: 2021-05-26 23:10:00 CDT Expires: 2021-05-27 02:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive into flooded areas or go around barricades.
 Nearly two feet of water will carry most vehicles away.
 Turn around, don`t drown.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Russell The National Weather Service in Wichita has extended the * Flood Warning for Russell County in central Kansas * Until 1000 AM CDT Friday. * At 1152 AM CDT, Law enforcement reported several low water crossings still flooded across the county. * Some locations that will experience flooding include Russell, Lucas, Gorham, Luray, Dorrance, Milberger, Bunker Hill, Paradise, Waldo, Russell Airport, Wilson Lake and Wilson State Park.alerts.weather.gov
+Target Area: Russell The National Weather Service in Wichita has extended the * Flood Warning for Russell County in central Kansas * Until noon CDT Thursday. * At 1125 PM CDT, trained weather spotters reported heavy rain in the warned area due to thunderstorms.
+Flooding is ongoing or expected to begin shortly. * Some locations that will experience flooding include Russell, Lucas, Gorham, Luray, Dorrance, Milberger, Bunker Hill, Paradise, Waldo, Russell Airport, Wilson Lake and Wilson State Park.alerts.weather.gov